jcplaboratory/rashell/README.md

 --------------------------------------------
 Rashell supports execution via argument.

-Here is a list of the currently support switches.
+Here is a list of the currently support switches:

 * `-c` This switch tells Rashell that it/she should execute the command specified.
 (Example: `rashell.exe -c mkdir %userprofile%\folder`).
 * `-e` By default Rashell exits after the command parsed via arguments ends.
 To prevent that use the switch `-e`.
 (Example: `rashell.exe -ce mkdir %userprofile%\folder`).